What are the practical implications for existing companies, associations and foundations, and those still to be constituted or transformed?

 1.3 The Cooperative Company (CV/SC)

-This form is reserved for genuine cooperative purposes and requires three founders, but, apart from that, this form must actually follow the rules for the BV/SRL (private limited company).
+This form is reserved for genuine cooperative purposes and requires three founders, but, apart from that, this form must actually follow the rules for the BV/SRL (private limited liability company).

-The "non-real" CV/SC (cooperative companies) (now often used as CVBA/SCRL (cooperative limited liability companies) by liberal professionals (doctors, dentists, accounting professionals)) would be pushed towards the BV/SRL (private limited company).
+The "non-real" CV/SC (cooperative companies) (now often used as CVBA/SCRL (cooperative limited liability companies) by liberal professionals (doctors, dentists, accounting professionals)) would be pushed towards the BV/SRL (private limited liability company).

 It should be emphasized that a CVBA/SCRL that does not transform in time can be dissolved by the court.

-2. Formation of the Company
+2. Incorporation of the Company

-The BV/SRL (private limited company) and the NV/SA (public limited company) can be formed and managed by one person.
+The BV/SRL (private limited company) and the NV/SA (public limited liability company) can be formed and managed by one person.
 This person may be either a natural person or a legal entity.

 A cooperative company is still required to have three founders and partners; and a partnership, two founders and partners.